Calm Inflammation with an Anti-inflammatory Diet

 Neurodegenerative diseases (Alzheimer’s, Parkinson’s)

-Nutrition and lifestyle tips for reducing chronic inflammation
+Diet and lifestyle tips for reducing chronic inflammation

 Studies show that reducing inflammation can reduce the risk of several of these conditions, including heart disease and cancer.
 There are medications used to help lower inflammation to treat some of these diseases such as corticosteroids, immunosuppressants, and biologics - which come with side-effects.
 However, lifestyle changes—including a healthy diet—can be very helpful to prevent and scale down inflammation to reduce its many damaging effects on the body.